 The test results are currently under analysis and further consideration is required before being in a position to draw any final conclusion from these tests on the usability of this band by PMSE without receiving harmful interference from adjacent band use.

-However, preliminary consideration shows a large diversity in the potential impact, depending upon various factors related to the interfering signal (power, resource allocation scheme in LTE), the PMSE receiving requirements (dependent upon the type of PMSE use) and the configuration of the compatibility scenario (e.g distance between the interferer and the PMSE receiver).
+However, preliminary consideration shows a large diversity in the potential impact, depending upon various factors related to the interfering signal (power, resource allocation scheme in LTE), the PMSE receiving requirements (dependent upon the type of PMSE use) and the configuration of the compatibility scenario (e.g. distance between the interferer and the PMSE receiver).

 PMSE operation with high QoS requirements is likely to be more affected than the operation of certain audio PMSE applications which would require less demanding operating conditions and performance requirements.

-It should be noted however that the mentioned test campaigns assess the situation for PMSE systems using current available technologies.
-There might be technologies available in the future that could be used in certain fields of applications, showing a higher immunity against the out of band energy of the MFCN working in the adjacent bands.
+It should be noted however that the test campaigns mentioned assess the situation for PMSE systems using currently available technologies.
+Future technologies may be able to be used in certain fields of applications, showing a higher immunity against the out of band energy of the MFCN working in the adjacent bands.

 Summary for the band 821-832 MHz